itochterman/practical-app/README.md

 Add the ability to resize the charts, and have the new size persist when the page is refreshed.

 Create a treeview component with a few made-up hosts that would return a similar dashboard (but keep in mind our API only returns data for the one host)

+Please add your own eye and style this page as you'd like!